Amirkhon3223/jobAdmin/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## SERVER.JS
+Open and run server.js  but before open terminal and run this commands:

+`npm init -y`
+`npm install express cors body-parser express-session` `node server.js`

+## Then if u open server js an angular project you need to login.
+And this is login and password.
+Also u can change it in server.js file
+password and login:
+Login: `user`
+Password: `user`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.